TiZ-HugLife/configs-scripts/README.md

 * music-watch: Output currently playing music info from MPRIS-enabled players using [playerctl](https://github.com/altdesktop/playerctl), so that it can be picked up by Conky, OBS Studio, and others.
 * obsctl: A more convenient interface for using [obs-cli](https://github.com/leafac/obs-cli).
 * termmie: maek yur trminals... temmie!!! yayA!!!!
+* vino: A command-line manager for Wine prefixes and Wine versions, an alternative to various GUI tools.
+It explicitly goes out of its way to avoid reinventing wheels, and offers integration for Winetricks and DXVK's installer.
+It has features for isolating prefixes from the host system and integration for scripting and manual file management.
 * wait-for-it: Block until (dis)appearance of process, network, window, dbus interface, or an arbitrary amount of time, and optionally execute a command.